An interview with Andre Nizetich, Master Haircolorist and President of the American Board of Certified Haircolorists.

 The test mechanism has been developed and refined over the past five years.
 The ABCH Board of Directors and the first team of evaluators determined what should constitute a Board Certified Haircolorist.
 It is a double-edged sword – if the examination is too easy, the certification process becomes an exercise in futility.

 On the other hand, if it is too difficult, you will have a great number of disgruntled candidates.
 Adjustments have been made since the first examination where 50% of the candidates failed the examination.
 Our goal is to certify 70% of the candidates who take the examination.
 The key to passing the examination will be to study the materials and to practice all of the various tasks.
 It was determined that those who failed the examination were those who failed to prepare for the examination.
-The study portfolio is a 250-page document defining the entire examination process.
+The study portfolio is a 250-page ebook defining the entire examination process.

 How is the committee going to increase the pass rate?